anapdh/js-capstoneproject/README.md

   - If you'd like to download the game to run on your local machine, follow the steps "Running the game in your Local Machine" below;
 2. Click on the "Play" button to start the game;
   - Use your mouse clicking (inside the game screen) or the keys (up arrow or spacebar) to jump;
+  - You can power your jump by double-clicking;
   - Avoid falling from the building's platforms and try to collect as many coins as you can;
   - Each coin collected gives you 10 points.
 You can look at your score at the top-left corner of the screen;
   - If you fall from a building platform, you will see the "Game Over" screen with your final score;